 The easiest way to take individual modules/courses to supplement your studies at your home university is with module mobility.
-This option is not available to students who have dropped out of their home university or are facing current or imminent exclusion from their home university.
+This option is not available to students who have dropped out of their home university or are have been definitely excluded or banned from the relevant a program.

 Student Mobility in a Minor Subject

 Student mobility in a minor subject enables you to take and complete all ECTS credits in a minor subject at UZH if your degree program at your home university requires you to complete a minor subject to obtain your Bachelor’s or Master’s degree.
-Your application must include a learning agreement obtained from your home university (generally issued by the Office of Student Affairs of the relevant faculty).
-Please observe all UZH program and examination regulations and framework ordinances, which can be found on the faculties’ websites.
+Your application must include a learning agreement obtained from your home university.
+Please also observe the framework ordinances and study regulations, which can be found on the faculties’ websites.